 Consumers rely on digital services now more than ever, prompting companies to accelerate digital transformation plans to keep up with changing consumer behavior.

-Thus, their marketing teams now need strategic marketing plans to help execute on such a transformation.
+Thus, their marketing organizations (and other teams charged with engaging customers) need a strategic marketing plan to help them execute on such a transformation.

 Businesses can accomplish this by incorporating artificial intelligence and machine learning capabilities in their daily marketing efforts.